Teefah03/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that prints all natural numbers from n to 98 program that prints _putchar function that prints the 9 times table, starting with 0
+function that prints all natural numbers from n to 98 program that prints _putchar function that prints the 9 times table, starting with 0 function that prints every minute of the day